VeryGoodOpenSource/very_good_cli/doc/very_good_core.md

 **❗ In order to start using Very Good Core you must have the [Flutter SDK][flutter_install_link] installed on your machine.**

-**❗ Very Good Core uses null safety, so be sure to use the beta channel.**
+**❗ Very Good Core uses null safety so be sure to use the beta channel.**

 ```sh
 $ flutter channel beta